Bottom (TV series): Premise

 Eddie and Richie are two pathetic, sex-crazed, slobby flatmates living in a filthy, damp flat at 11 Mafeking Parade in Hammersmith, London.
 Mayall described them as "unemployed survivors".
 They spend their time concocting desperate schemes to convince women to have sex with them, including buying sex spray, forging money, and pretending to be aristocrats.
-Their plans are never successful, however, and the stress of their miserable lives can cause them to become irritable with each other.
+Their plans are never successful, and the stress of their miserable lives can cause them to become irritable with each other.
 Whenever tensions hit a breaking point, Richie and Eddie end up fighting (albeit in a comical, Tom and Jerry-style, with adult themes).
 Both men are immature.
 Richie is a virgin; he is insecure and clueless on how to talk to women.
 Despite being a penniless slob, he occasionally projects a pompous sort of snobbery in an attempt to impress others and boost his self-esteem; he is sexually frustrated and obsessed with losing his virginity.
 Eddie, the more popular of the two, enjoys drinking regularly, and often secretly steals family heirlooms and cash from Richie, although he occasionally has inventive moments, like building a cash forger, an electric toilet, and a time machine.
 Eddie's friends, the gormless Spudgun and Dave Hedgehog, both fear Richie, believing him to be psychotic.
 Although the four of them sometimes venture out, usually to the local pub, the Lamb and Flag, most of the episodes are set within the confines of the squalid flat.